erdnaxe/kraby/docs/training_one_leg.md

 As StableBaselines stands out as being an easy PPO implementation with a clear documentation and hyperparameters, all the following training were done with it.

+## Fixing the unrealistic observation and reward

+There are two problems with the previous trainings:

+1. The reward function is the opposite of the distance to a fixed objective.
+    Or we want the leg to be able to move to any objective that the user inputs.